pdorrell/melody_scripter/README.rst

 A **Cut** is represented by "!". **Cut** means "cut out all previous song items".
 A Cut is useful when editing, when you want to play part of the song without starting all the way from the beginning.
-(There would not normally be any reason to include it in a completed song.)
+(There would not normally be any reason to include a Cut in a completed song.)

 Playback